harrylu99/blog/docs/js/Prototype.md

 In this case, we added a name to the instance person, so we could get Daisy when we console the person.name.

-When we deleted the person's name attribute, you will find out that Kevin is what we get when we do the console log.
-Here is the reason that we have already known: when we cannot find the name attribute from the person's \_\_proto\_\_, we will go to the Person.prototype to find the stuff that we need and luckily we can find name attribute on Person.prototype which is Kevin.
+When we deleted the person's name attribute, you will find out that Kevin is what we get when we do the console.log.
+Here is the reason that we have already known: when we cannot find the name attribute from the person's \_\_proto\_\_, we will go to the Person.prototype to find the attribute and luckily we can find name attribute on Person.prototype which is Kevin.

-So, what if we still cannot find the thing that we need on the prototype?
+So, what if we still cannot find the attribute that we need on the prototype?

 ## Prototype's \_\_proto\_\_